julie-norris/mkdocs-base/docs/index.md

 #### What did you think of our service during the time you used it?
 Provide either some constructive criticism or some points that impressed you.
 Be honest!
 “It sucked” isn’t a wrong answer unless you don’t elaborate and provide some constructive criticism ;)

 My first experience with the service was to create my personal website.
 I used some boilerplate templates to create my personal website and when I used Netlify to deploy the site it was very simple and easy and deployed quickly.
 Using the staticgen website proved to be a bit more challenging because I encountered errors in trying to deploy.
 One issue was that the server was running but I got a 'page not found' error.
-It would be hugely benficial if the resulting alert box says "it’s working but there is no content".
+It would be hugely beneficial if the resulting alert box said "it’s working but there is no content".